xblax/flashforge_ad5m_klipper_mod/docs/INSTALL.md

 ### Install on 5M Pro

-The installation archives must be renamed to `Adventurer5MPro-*.tgz`.
-Otherwise the install files are not detected by the 5M Pro printers.
+The installation archives are identical to the regular 5M.
+They must be named `Adventurer5MPro-*.tgz`, otherwise the install files are not detected by the 5M Pro printers.

 ### Install Custom Files